MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 historic behavior.
 The default when the experimental feature is enabled is the new `Standard` behavior.

+> [!CAUTION]
-The new behavior _is a breaking change_ from current behavior.
-This may break scripts and automation that work-around the various issues when invoking native applications.
-Historically, quotes must be escaped and it is not possible to provide empty arguments to a native application.
+> The new behavior is a **breaking change** from current behavior.
+This may break scripts and
+> automation that work-around the various issues when invoking native applications.
+Historically,
+> quotes must be escaped and it is not possible to provide empty arguments to a native application.

 New behaviors made available by this change